cnr-isti-vclab/vcglib/README.md

 - Metro, the tool for measuring differences between meshes
 - The first high quality out-of-core mesh simplifier that was used by the Stanford Digital Michelangelo project to process their huge 3D scanned models.

+## Contributing
+In case of bugs please report them [here](https://github.com/cnr-isti-vclab/vcglib/issues).
+Copyright of the library is fully owned by CNR.
+Contributing means signing an appropriate license agreement.
+Pull request about trivial, small, questionable updates (e.g. small stylistic changes will int -> uint8_t) will be rejected without discussion.

 ## Contacts

 For any info about licensing (portion of) the library please contact us:
 Paolo Cignoni (p.cignoni@isti.cnr.it)
 Visual Computing Lab of the Italian National Research Council - ISTI

-In case of bugs please report them [here](https://github.com/cnr-isti-vclab/vcglib/issues) .